 A federal tax lien is removed within 30 days once a business or individual pays its taxes in full.
 Alternatively, the IRS can levy property, which is why communication is critical if businesses are unable to pay their taxes.

-How Businesses Can Avoid Federal Tax Liens and Satisfy Tax Debt
+Avoiding Federal Tax Liens and Satisfying Tax Debt

 Most businesses want to satisfy their tax debt, but circumstances can come up that prevent a company from taking care of that obligation.
 The best way to avoid a federal tax lien is to open a line of clear communication with the IRS.
 This means establishing that the business is behind and actively working with the IRS to negotiate or settle any debt.